Skip to content

 Features

-• AG-UI protocol — State changes emit StateDeltaEvent (JSON Patch), compatible with the AG-UI protocol
+• Per-skill state — Pydantic state models tracked per namespace; state changes emit StateDeltaEvent (JSON Patch) for the AG-UI protocol

 • MCP integration — Wrap any MCP server (stdio, SSE, streamable HTTP) as a skill